Skip to content

 Before installing Sidecar, you need to download the required resources.

-2.1.1 One-Command Download of Resource Files
+2.1.1 One-Click Command to Download Resource Files

 Bash